friendica/friendica-addons/openidconnect/README.md

 | **Transparent SSO**      | Automatically start OIDC login from the Friendica login page for ordinary browser GET requests |
 | **Transparent SSO prompt=none** | Use silent auth (`prompt=none`) for transparent browser login and fall back cleanly when no IdP session exists |

+### Configuration Sources And Precedence

+The addon can receive configuration from multiple sources:

+- static addon config file (`config/openidconnect.config.php`)
+- environment-driven config loaded by Friendica
+- database values saved in the addon admin backend

+In the addon admin page each field shows:

+- the current source (for example, database vs local config file vs environment)
+- whether the value is editable from the admin page

+This is informational context for operators so they know where to change a value.

 ## Identity Provider Configuration

 ### Keycloak (Example)